Examples of Anxiety-Related Tics

 Lifestyle factors

-Lifestyle habits can lead to heightened anxiety disorder, which might result in increased tics.
+Lifestyle habits can lead to heightened anxiety disorder, which might result in increased tic behavior.
 Some unhealthy behaviors that may contribute to anxiety tics include:

-• Poor sleep: Lack of quality sleep can exacerbate feelings of anxiety and increase the likelihood of experiencing simple tics during times of high stress.
+- Poor sleep: Lack of quality sleep can increase anxiety levels and increase the likelihood of experiencing simple tics during times of high stress.

 Do Anxiety Tics Go Away?